observablehq/framework/examples/data-loaders/docs/python.md

 ## Zip

 The data loader below `earthquakes.zip.py` accesses data on [earthquakes from the USGS](https://www.usgs.gov/programs/earthquake-hazards/earthquakes), then combines metadata (as JSON) and selected earthquake magnitude and location (as a CSV) in a zip archive.

-Copy and paste the code below into your own Python data loader (with extension .zip.py in your project source root, typically `docs`), then update with your own data and Python code to get started.
+Create a file in your project source root, with the .zip.py double extension (for example, `docs/my-data.zip.py`), then paste the Python code below to get started.

 ```python
 # Import libraries (must be installed)